 Then he would sell his shares after they had run up significantly (or a company like GM would pay him off in a process called “greenmail”) and he would make a lot of money.

 I love games.
 Any game.
 And, for me, studying the subtleties of games are like studying a bible.
 The metaphors to life are so real that I’ve learned to live my life by the above rules.

-Recently, Claudia and I have been playing an Argentinian card game called Truco.
+Recently, my wife and I have been playing an Argentinian card game called Truco.
 We can play for hours.
 Half of the time she is screaming (she will deny this but I have a positive score against her).